Research and Clinical Trials

 Meet Our Clinical Research Coordinators

-Robyn moved from Boston to Maine and worked at The Jackson Laboratory in Bar Harbor managing projects in the Reproductive Science department for internal investigators and external global pharmaceutical and biotechnology companies, academic and non-profit institutions.
-She moved to San Diego in the spring of 2016 and has been with the Heart Institute since April.
+In 2013, Robyn moved from Boston to Bar Harbor, Maine, and was a project manager in Reproductive Science department at The Jackson Laboratory.
+She moved to San Diego in 2016 and has been with the Heart Institute since April 2016.

 Gail graduated from UC San Diego with a degree in anthropology, with a concentration in biological anthropology.
 She interned for the Golomb Research Group at UC San Diego, where she found her passion for clinical research working with statin drugs and the veteran population in San Diego.
 She later went on to work as a clinical research associate for REVA Medical, Inc., a medical device company specializing in bioresorbable cardiovascular stents.